travisghansen/hass-opnsense/README.md

   vouchergroup: Home Assistant
   voucher_server: Voucher Server # Only needed if more than 1 Voucher Server
 # Returns the vouchers as action response data

+action: opnsense.toggle_alias
+data:
+  alias: "iphones"
+  toggle_on_off: "toggle"

 ```
 ### [How to use `action response data` in an HA script or automation](https://www.home-assistant.io/docs/scripts/perform-actions/#use-templates-to-handle-response-data)

 # Known Issues

+## Hardware Changes

+If you partially or fully change the OPNsense Hardware, it will require a removal and reinstall of this integration.
+This is to ensure changed interfaces, services, gateways, etc. are accounted for and don't leave duplicate or non-functioning entities.

 ## AdGuardHome